jahidrdpschool/pc-cloud-shell/12-hours-pc-pro.md

       ./pc-cloud-shell/multiple-pc.sh
       ```
   3. novnc2: Follow the prompts to enter the number of 11 PC you want to launch.
-  4. novnc2: Close the "Github Repository" tab, Click on: "Access Link 11: https://localhost:8011"
+  4. novnc2: Close the "Github Repository" tab, Cloud Shell Click on: "Access Link 11: https://localhost:8011"

   ## Step 4: Access and use multiple novnc2